The glacial river Jökulsá á Fjöllum - the Glacial River in the Mountains is the second longest river in Iceland (206 km).

 Hljóðaklettar is a cluster of strange columnar rock formations creating all kinds of figures.
 It is like entering another world, in my opinion.

-These extraordinary rock formations, some of them standing in the middle of Jökulsá á Fjöllum glacial river, are the remains of volcanoes which have been eroded for centuries after centuries by the strong currents and floods of the river.
+These extraordinary rock formations, some of them standing in the middle of Jökulsá á Fjöllum glacial river, are the remains of volcanoes that have been eroded for centuries after centuries by the strong currents and floods of the river.

 Skuggi - the Shadow in Hljóðaklettar